 Pasteurella is another infection that affects both animals, causing abscesses in various organs, but mostly in the upper respiratory tract.
 In most cases, rabbits exhibit no symptoms.
 The bacteria can reside in the nasal cavity without causing problems.
 However, maintaining a strong immune system is crucial to avoid sickness.

 A rabbit’s physical strength depends on its emotional wellbeing, which in turn depends on contentment and low-stress.
 Rabbits and guinea pigs are most active at dawn and dusk, but their sleep schedule and the amount of sleep is vastly different.
-This causes a serious disturbance that leads to irritation and exhaustion, weakening both animals in question.
+This causes a serious disturbance that leads to irritation and exhaustion, weakening both animals.

-What makes Pasteurella in rabbits especially dangerous to guinea pigs is the high risk of infection.
-This bacteria is mostly transmitted through infected saliva from biting or scratching, this is something that rabbits often do to guinea pigs.
+What makes Pasteurella in rabbits dangerous to guinea pigs is the high risk of infection.
+This bacteria is mostly transmitted through infected saliva from biting or scratching.
+It is something that rabbits often do to guinea pigs.
 When the two are housed together, guinea pigs are exposed to these bacteria and become much more susceptible to future health complications.